obsproject/rfcs/README.md

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features, functionality, and changes to undergo a peer-review and allow all project stakeholders to weigh in their comments and ensure the direction is consistent with the vison of the project.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features, functionality, and changes to undergo a peer-review and allow all interested parties to weigh in their comments and ensure the direction is consistent with the vison of the project.